biicode/docs/biicode/configuration_files/policies.rst

 ``policies.bii`` have this format as self-documented:::

-	# This is a file to configure your finds of dependencies.
+	# This is the file to configure your finds of dependencies.
 You can have
 	# several policies defined, each one with its own name.
 The 'default' policy
-	# will be used if you don't specify a policy name in your finds.
+	# will be use if you don't specify a policy name in your finds.
 	#
 	# Each policy is an ordered list of rules, which will be evaluated in order.
 	# Each rule has three fields: